Homotopy theory with bornological coarse spaces: Coarse K -homology

-It has been observed by {Joachim} \cite{joachimcat} that this construction has the following universal property: For every $C^{*}$-algebra $\bB$ (considered as a $C^{*}$-category with a single object) and $C^{*}$-functor $\bC\to \bB$ there is a unique extension to a homomorphism $A^{f}(\bC)\to \bB$ of $C^{*}$-algebras.
+It has been observed by {Joachim} \cite{joachimcat} that this construction has the following universal property: For every $C^{*}$-algebra $\bB$ (considered as a $C^{*}$-category with a single object) a functor $\bC\to \bB$ in $\Ccat$ has a unique extension to a homomorphism $A^{f}(\bC)\to \bB$ of $C^{*}$-algebras.

 Let now $\bC\to \bC^{\prime}$ be a functor between $C^{*}$-categories.
 Then we get a functor $\bC\to A^{f}(\bC^{\prime})$ by composition with \eqref{jkhwkejf8929348r23r23r3}.
 It now follows from the universal property of $A^{f}(\bC)$ that this functor extends uniquely to a homomorphism of $C^{*}$-algebras